Shepherdess with her Flock

-Shepherdess with her Flock is an 1864 oil-on-canvas painting by Jean-François Millet, now in the Musee d'Orsay in Paris.
+Shepherdess with her Flock is an oil-on-canvas painting by Jean-François Millet, created c.
+1863.
+It is held in the Musee d'Orsay, in Paris.

 History

 Millet expressed a desire to paint a work showing a shepherdess with her flock as early as 1862.
 As his friend Alfred Sensier related, this theme "obsessed the artist's mind" until he exhibited the work at the Paris Salon of 1864, where it was a great success, called a "refined canvas" by some and a "masterpiece" by others.
 It was particularly esteemed by the middle-classes in Paris, who preferred idealised paintings of rural life to caring about the hard life of real peasants.